kernelpanic99/bc-api-client/README.md

 #### `get<R>(endpoint: string, options?: GetOptions): Promise<R>`
 Makes a GET request to the BigCommerce API.
+- `endpoint`: The API endpoint to request
+- `options.query`: Query parameters to include in the request
+- `options.version`: API version to use (v2 or v3, default: v3)

 #### `post<T, R>(endpoint: string, options?: PostOptions<T>): Promise<R>`
 Makes a POST request to the BigCommerce API.
+- `endpoint`: The API endpoint to request
+- `options.query`: Query parameters to include in the request
+- `options.version`: API version to use (v2 or v3, default: v3)
+- `options.body`: Request body data of type `T`

 #### `put<T, R>(endpoint: string, options?: PostOptions<T>): Promise<R>`
 Makes a PUT request to the BigCommerce API.
+- `endpoint`: The API endpoint to request
+- `options.query`: Query parameters to include in the request
+- `options.version`: API version to use (v2 or v3, default: v3)
+- `options.body`: Request body data of type `T`

 #### `delete<R>(endpoint: string, options?: Pick<GetOptions, 'version'>): Promise<void>`
 Makes a DELETE request to the BigCommerce API.
+- `endpoint`: The API endpoint to delete
+- `options.version`: API version to use (v2 or v3, default: v3)

 #### `concurrent<T, R>(requests: RequestOptions<T>[], options?: ConcurrencyOptions): Promise<R[]>`
 Executes multiple requests concurrently with rate limit handling.
-Options:
+- `requests`: Array of request options to execute
-- `concurrency`: number of concurrent requests (default: 10)
+- `options.concurrency`: Maximum number of concurrent requests (default: 10)
-- `skipErrors`: whether to skip failed requests instead of throwing (default: false)
+- `options.skipErrors`: Whether to skip errors and continue processing (default: false)

 #### `collect<T>(endpoint: string, options: Omit<GetOptions, 'version'> & ConcurrencyOptions): Promise<T[]>`
 Automatically fetches all pages of a paginated v3 endpoint.
-Supports the same concurrency options as `concurrent`.
+Pulls the first page and uses pagination meta to collect remaining pages concurrently.
+- `endpoint`: The API endpoint to request
+- `options.query`: Query parameters to include in the request (limit defaults to 250)
+- `options.concurrency`: Maximum number of concurrent requests (default: 10)
+- `options.skipErrors`: Whether to skip errors and continue processing (default: false)

 #### `collectV2<T>(endpoint: string, options: Omit<GetOptions, 'version'> & ConcurrencyOptions): Promise<T[]>`
 Automatically fetches all pages of a paginated v2 endpoint.
-Supports the same concurrency options as `concurrent`.
+Pulls all pages concurrently until a 204 is returned.
+- `endpoint`: The API endpoint to request
+- `options.query`: Query parameters to include in the request (limit defaults to 250)
+- `options.concurrency`: Maximum number of concurrent requests (default: 10)
+- `options.skipErrors`: Whether to skip errors and continue processing (default: false)

 #### `query<T>(endpoint: string, options: QueryOptions): Promise<T[]>`
-Executes a query with multiple filter values, automatically handling large value sets by chunking them into smaller requests.
-Options:
+Queries multiple values against a single field using the v3 API.
+If the URL + query params are too long, the query will be chunked.
+- `endpoint`: The API endpoint to request
-- `key`: Filter key (e.g. 'id:in')
+- `options.key`: The field name to query against (e.g. 'id:in')
-- `values`: Array of values to filter by
+- `options.values`: Array of values to query for
-- `query`: Additional query parameters
+- `options.query`: Additional query parameters (limit defaults to 250)
-- `concurrency`: number of concurrent requests (default: 10)
+- `options.concurrency`: Maximum number of concurrent requests (default: 10)
-- `skipErrors`: whether to skip failed requests instead of throwing (default: false)
+- `options.skipErrors`: Whether to skip errors and continue processing (default: false)

 ### BigCommerceAuth